olahallvall/FlowDance/README.md

     This pattern ensures that the system eventually converges to a consistent state, even after partial failures.

 ## Where you might be today?
 The team(s) has been working to split the monolith or at least some steps in that direction.
-To uphold strong Consistency the microservices use Distributed Transactions Calls supported by MSDTC.
+To uphold strong consistency the microservices use Distributed Transactions Calls supported by MSDTC.
 Some services has been created using the Database-per-Service Pattern but still there are some realy strong bands between the monolith and separated services due distributed transactions and strong consistency.

 ![Distributed monolith](Docs/distributed-monolith.png)